gaehlerm/SoftwareEngineering/README.md

 "Code is like humor.
 When you have to explain it, it’s bad." – Cory House

-As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*.
+As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*. *What* can be understood by looking at the code.
+With the *why*, this is not possible.
+Was the code written because of some ticket?
+Add a comment.

 Comments are a very double-edged sword.
 While they may be useful at times, they are also a liability.
 You always have to make sure you keep them up to date as you have to any piece of documentation.
 Additionally comments tend to be a remedy to fix bad code.
 And this is certainly not what comments are supposed to do.

 ## Bad comments

+// to the reviewers: Is this code too much ranting about the other book?
+If yes, how can I improve it?

 "Comments?
 Don’t."